-As part of the pre-application inquiry, the Developer shall prepare conceptual plans of the road network, site servicing layouts, and landscape improvements for submission to Planning and Infrastructure.
+The Developer may be required to provide conceptual plans of the road network, site servicing layouts, and landscape improvements as part of the various planning application stages (LDIs, planning bylaws, subdivisions, etc.).
 The plans are to be accompanied with preliminary calculations supporting the means by which the development will be serviced including all proposed rights-of-way, Easements, and PULs.